 Cloverbud Outing- (for youth currently in grades k-2, 5-8years old) This event is held annually in July at Dyken Pond Environmental Center.
 Youth spend half of day exploring the center and in the past they have engaged in pond studies, bird watching and shelter building.

-The National Youth Summit Series brings together some of the best and brightest students to focus on STEM, agriscience, healthy living, and photography.
-Designed for high school students in (grades 9 – 12), the Summits provide opportunities to learn technical skills, participate in hands-on activities, workshops, and engage with nationally-recognized leaders.
+4-H Ignite brings together some of the best and brightest students to focus on STEM, agriscience, and healthy living.
+Designed for high school students in (grades 9 – 12), the summit provides opportunities to learn technical skills, participate in hands-on activities, workshops, and engage with nationally-recognized leaders.

 Agri-business Career Conference (ABC Trip)- (For youth 14-19 years old) This annual conference is co-sponsored by NY 4-H, the State University of New York (SUNY) at Cobleskill, and the NYS Farm Bureau Foundation for Education.
 This two day, career exploration conference usually takes place mid-October at SUNY Cobleskill, and is for those who wish to become more aware of various agriculture opportunities as well as the academic requirements for careers in the agri-businesses field.
 The conference will feature mini-tours to farms and businesses in the Cobleskill area as well as seminars, guest speakers and guided tours of the SUNY Cobleskill agriculture facilities.